google/zetasql/docs/functions-and-operators.md

       IN (SELECT element FROM UNNEST(array_expression) AS element)
       ```

+This operator supports [collation][collation], but these limitations apply:

++ `[NOT] IN UNNEST` does not support collation.
++ If collation is used with a list of expressions, there must be at least one
+  item in the list.

 <a id="semantic_rules_in"></a>

 **Semantic rules**

 When using the `IN` operator, the following semantics apply in this order: